sourcemeta/learnjsonschema.com/content/2020-12/applicator/properties.markdown

 The annotation result of this keyword is the set of instance property names matched by this keyword.
 This annotation affects the behavior of `additionalProperties` and `unevaluatedProperties`.

 * The value of `properties` must be an object.
-* Each value of this object MUST be a valid JSON Schema.
+* Each value of this object must be a valid JSON Schema.
 * Each key within `properties` represents a property name in the object instance.
 * The value associated with each key is a JSON Schema that defines validation rules for that property.
 * Omitting this keyword has the same assertion behavior as an empty object.